vickoza/CompilerTestFramework/README.md

 ## Example

-An example usage is found in the WindowsCompilerTestFramework.cpp the path is for my computer so change in to fit you computer
+An example for windows usage is found in the WindowsCompilerTestFramework.cpp the path is for my computer so change in to fit you computer

+## LinuxCompilerTestFrameworkTest

+An example using Linux remote tool and is tested using WSL